Support us | Visit us | Contact us

 The Royal Society benefits from working closely with teachers when we conduct research, respond to policy consultations and create teaching resources.
 We ask teachers in participating schools to contribute to our work, for example by responding to a consultation, reviewing teaching resources or participating in an event.

-The Associate Schools and Colleges scheme is now close for applications.
-The next round of application will open in January 2014.
+The Associate Schools and Colleges scheme is now open for applications.
+The deadline for applications is 10 March 2014.

 Read the eligibility criteria and application guidelines.